castlelemongrab/parlance/README.md

-  parlaid feed        Fetch your own feed of posts parlaid feedechoes  Fetch your own feed of echoed posts parlaid profile     Fetch a user profile parlaid posts       Fetch all posts for a user parlaid echoes      Fetch all echoes for a user parlaid following   Fetch all users followed by a user parlaid followers   Fetch all followers of a user parlaid comments    Fetch all comments for a user or post parlaid votes       Fetch all votes made by a user parlaid post        Post a new message to your account parlaid delete      Delete an existing message from your account
+  parlaid feed        Fetch your own feed of posts parlaid feedechoes  Fetch your own feed of echoed posts parlaid profile     Fetch a user profile parlaid post        Fetch a single post by identifier parlaid posts       Fetch all posts for a user parlaid echoes      Fetch all echoes for a user parlaid following   Fetch all users followed by a user parlaid followers   Fetch all followers of a user parlaid comments    Fetch all comments for a user or post parlaid votes       Fetch all votes made by a user parlaid write       Post a new message to your account parlaid delete      Delete an existing message from your account

 Options:
-  --help               Show help                                       [boolean] --version            Show version number                             [boolean] -a, --authorization  Credentials        [string] [default: "config/auth.json"] -l, --ignore-last    Rely solely upon time comparisons               [boolean] -n, --no-delay       Disable the failsafe rate-limiter               [boolean]
+  --version            Show version number                             [boolean] -h, --help           Show help                                       [boolean] -a, --authorization  Credentials        [string] [default: "config/auth.json"] -l, --ignore-last    Rely solely upon time comparisons               [boolean] -n, --no-delay       Disable the failsafe rate-limiter               [boolean]